awsdocs/amazon-ec2-user-guide-windows/doc_source/RunAddMonitoringWizard.md

    1. On the **Pool Membership** page, remove the management servers that should not monitor AWS resources\.
 ![\[Configuring the AWS Management Pack for monitoring an AWS account\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ResourcePool-MemberServers.png)

 1. After the AWS Management Pack is configured, it shows up as a sub\-folder of the `Amazon Web Services` folder in the **Monitoring** workspace of the Operations console\.
-![\[Configuring the AWS Management Pack for monitoring an AWS account\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/AddMonitoringWizard-CreatedNodeInMonitoring.png)

 ## System Center 2007 R2<a name="add-monitoring-2007"></a>